What is The Trust Advocate 800 Program?

 The Advocate 800 Program also includes a preventative educational component which provides continuing education workshops and webinars, articles, and other risk management products and services designed to heighten recognition of high-risk situations and general risk management strategies.

 The Advocate 800 Program is designed to assist psychologists insured through The Trust Sponsored Professional Liability Insurance Program who are confronting a problem which currently has, or may have, legal or ethical ramifications for their day-to-day practice.
 The question may be generic or specific.
 In addition, psychologists who believe that they are at high risk of a suit or who have been notified of circumstances that might result in a suit but who have not, as of that time, been assigned an attorney by the insurance carrier should contact The Trust Advocate 800 Program for consultation on procedures to reduce the possibility of a suit or to control potential damages.

 What types of issues are covered and what are excluded?

-The Advocate 800 Program is limited to issues that are subject to coverage under The Trust Sponsored Professional Liability Insurance Program.
+Call the Advocate 800 Program at (877) 637-9700 at the first sign of a potential problem.
+If you wait until the problem has developed, it is much more difficult to limit the potential damage.
+The Advocate 800 Program is limited to issues that are subject to coverage under The Trust Professional Liability insurance program.
 This includes, but is not limited to, questions about:

 Other important information about the service.

-- The Advocate 800 consultations constitute confidential professional ethical and risk management advice.
+- The Advocate 800 Program's consultations constitute confidential professional ethical and risk management advice.

 - While the consultations represent ethical and risk management advice, they do not constitute legal representation or a contract to provide legal representation.
 In some cases, follow-up calls may be recommended, but the Consultant will be the sole judge of whether such calls are appropriate.